newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/apply-for-food-truck-license.md

 webflowId: 64120ab148da55fdb9c3b1c4
 localLevelTask: Local Department of Health
 licenseCertificationClassification: LICENSE
+summaryDescriptionMd: >
-summaryDescriptionMd: "Food trucks need to be cleaned and sanitized according to the guidelines from your local Department of Health.
+  Food trucks need to be cleaned and sanitized according to the guidelines from your local Department of Health.
 The regulation and licensing of food trucks vary by location.

-You'll need to check license requirements with the county and/or local Department of Health in every county where you plan to do business."
+  You'll need to check license requirements with the county and/or local Department of Health in every county where you plan to do business.
 ---

 ---